IBM/get-started-openapi/README.md

 ## Conclusion

 This is a v1 release of the guide and we plan to continue improving it.
 We would love feedback.
-If you have any suggestions or find a defect with the code, please open an issue or submit a Pull Request to the respoitory.
+If you have any suggestions or find a defect with the code, please open an issue or submit a Pull Request to the repository.